|RFID & Chip+PIN Debit/Credit Cards|

-If your credit or debit card has a magnetic stripe, but not a computer chip, you will have trouble using it in Paris and the rest of France.
+If your credit or debit card has a magnetic stripe, but not a computer chip, or RFID symbol, you will have trouble using it in Paris and the rest of France.
 In fact, you may not be able to use it at all.
 But there are solutions to this problem.

-On your trip to Paris and France, if your Visa or MasterCard credit or debit card does not have a computer chip in it, it will not be accepted everywhere.
+On your trip to Paris and France, if your Visa, MasterCard or other credit or debit card does not have RFID and/or a computer chip in it, it will not be accepted everywhere.
 You may not be able to use it at all, even in online transactions.

 To deter credit and debit card fraud, European banks, including in France, use the EMV Smart Card Payment System which requires credit and debit cards with computer chips in them (cartes à puce in French).

 When used for a purchase, the card is inserted into a merchant device card reader (often a handheld device brought to you), the merchant (say, a waiter in a restaurant) enters the business code and the amount of the charge, then hands the device to you.
 You press the number keys for your 4-digit PIN (Personal Identification Number), the charge is recorded, the device prints a receipt for you, your card is removed and returned to you, and the transaction is over.
 It's quick, easy and secure.

 Foreign (that is, non-French) chip+PIN debit cards may work in France because they use a PIN.
 Credit cards are another matter.